Skip to main content

 TMS works by using magnetic pulses to stimulate regions of the brain associated with mood regulation.
 It is a safe and affordable option for those suffering from depression who are looking for an alternative to drugs or other treatments.

-TMS is monitored by medical professionals to ensure the best possible outcome.
-It is maintained over a series of thirty-minute visits.
-Looking for therapy for “TMS North Carolina” can lead to lasting change and improved quality of life for those struggling with depression.1
+Medical professionals monitor each TMS session and its effects to ensure the best possible outcome.
+This therapy typically occurs over a series of thirty-minute visits.
+Looking for TMS North Carolina therapies can lead to lasting change and improved quality of life for those struggling with depression.1

 Learn More About TMS